Tal Banin: Club career

 In 1997 Banin was on the move again, this time to Brescia in Italy.
 He played 26 games for them, scoring one goal.
 During that year Banin aggravated his knee injury and was unable to prevent Brescia from slipping from Serie A to Serie B. The next year Banin sat out the season through injury but a year later he oversaw Brescia's triumphant return to the top division.

 At the insistence of his wife, Banin returned to Israel to sign for Maccabi Tel Aviv.
 He became vital to the side, and was moulded into the spine of the team.
 Banin led Maccabi to victory in the State Cup in 2002.

 The next season Banin helped Maccabi lift the league title for the first time since 1996.

 In the next season's UEFA Champions League, Maccabi were knocked out in the first round.
 Head Coach Nir Klinger blamed it on the fights between Banin and Maccabi legend Avi Nimni.
-As a result, on August 13, 2003, they were both kicked out of the side.
+As a result, on 13 August 2003, they were both kicked out of the side.
 For a while, Banin was unable to find a team that would accept his high wage demands for the 2003–04 season.
 He finally moved to play for Bnei Yehuda for the remainder of the season.

 In January 2005, Beitar Jerusalem signed the midfielder for the remainder of the 2004–05 season.
 Beitar were desperate for some steel in the middle after a run of humiliating defeats, aiming to try to avoid relegation.

 Banin finished his career in Maccabi Netanya.

 International career

-During his career Banin was called up to the Israeli national side due to his hard work in the middle of the field.
-Banin made his debut on May 16, 1990, against the USSR (or Russia as they are now known).
+During his career Banin was called up to the Israel national team due to his hard work in the midfield.
+He made his debut on 16 May 1990, against the USSR (or Russia as they are now known).
 He scored to lead Israel to a 3–2 win at the Ramat Gan Stadium.

 He captained the country from 1997 until 2003.
 Banin is considered one of the best defensive midfielders in the history of Israeli football.

 Banin is a highly respected player in Europe, but unfortunately has been unable to fulfill his potential due to his crippling knee injury.
 Banin played 80 times for Israel scoring 12 goals.